What can we learn from the life of Elijah?

 After the great victory over the false prophets, rain once again falls on the land (1 Kings 18:41-46).
 However, in spite of victory and provisions from the LORD that he receives, Elijah enters a period of wavering faith and depression (1 Kings 19:1-18).
 Hearing that Ahab’s wife Jezebel has made a vow to kill him, Elijah feels sorry for himself, hides in a cave, and even comes to believe that he alone was left of the prophets of God.
 He got his eyes off of God and onto the details.
 It is then that the LORD instructs Elijah to stand on the mountain as the LORD passed by.
 There is a great wind, an earthquake, and then fire, but God is not in any of those.
 Then comes a still, small voice in which Elijah hears God and understands Him.
 When Elijah stopped focusing on the fear of what men could do and his feelings of being alone, God’s voice was heard, and Elijah went on to be taken up to heaven in a whirlwind (2 Kings 2:1-11).

-Just as for Elijah, when the believer focuses on the noise and the tumult of life in this world, we may get our eyes off of the LORD.
+As was true for Elijah, when we focus on the noise and the tumult of life in this world, we can get our eyes off of the LORD.
 However, if we listen for His still, small voice and walk in obedience to His Word, we find victory and reward.
-Each biblical character we study has a lesson for us to use in our walk as believers.
-Elijah was filled with human frailties yet was used mightily of God.
+Each person in the Bible has a lesson for us to learn and can aid our walk as believers.
+Elijah struggled with typical human frailties, yet he was used mightily of God.

 Recommended Resource: The Great Lives from God's Word Series by Chuck Swindoll